anders-biostat/sleepwalk/index.md

 If you ask for mroe than one plot, you can specify, with the parameter `same`, whether the plots share the same objects (`same="objects"`), as above in the second example with two embeddings compared, or the same features (`same="features"`), as in the third examples, where we compared two samples.
 The default is `same="objects"`.
 Note that for same `same="objects"`, all the matrices in the first and second argument must have the same number of rows.
 For `same="features"`, the feature matrices in the second argument must have the same number of columns.

-The optional parameter `pointsize` allwos you to change the size of the points.
+The optional parameter `pointsize` allows you to change the size of the points.

 Finally, instead of opening the app in a browser, you can ask to **save everything to an HTML file**, by passing a file name in the optional `saveToFile` parameter.
 This file will then contaiin all your data and the sleepwalk app code (in JavaScript), so that you can view it in any web browser without needing to have an R session running.
 This can be useful to share your sleepwalk visualization with colleagues unfamiliar with R or to provide your embedding as an interactive supplement in a publication.